oddbird/css-sandbox/src/index.md

 [CSS Working Group](https://github.com/w3c/csswg-drafts/)
 and CSS Specifications.

+Everything here is a **work-in-progress**.
-I like to work in the open,
+I like to think out loud,
 and make my notes available -- you are welcome to explore, and even [open issues or pull-requests][gh] --